Accelerate Your Education At AIU®

-- Professional or work experience, including industry trainings and evaluated non-college programs
+- Professional or work experience, including industry training and evaluated non-college programs

 - Professional or industry certifications